 When you make lists of things to be done, it helps to clear your mind.

-Also, having an actual to-do list will hold you accountable to get stuff done.
+Also, having an actual to-do list will hold you accountable for getting stuff done.

-Making organizational lists will help you declutter, save money, save time, and set goals!
+Making organizational lists will help you declutter, save money, time, and set goals!